syberkitten/performance-as3/README.md

 ActionScript 3 Performance Primitives
 =====================================

+## News

+ - 2012-07-17: Full rewrite with vectorization (SSE2) and multithreading support underway

 ## Introduction

 This is an experimental library for ActionScript 3 geared towards high-performance math, and is losely modeled on the Intel Performance Primitives library.
 It is intended for use with games in subsystems that are performance-sensitive, such as graphics, physics and networking.